-Let’s say that you were forced to use a specific time frame for your presentation.
+Let’s say you were forced to use a specific time frame for your presentation.
 As an example, let’s assume this is a 60-minute presentation.
-But when you realize that you’ve prepared a presentation that you are able to deliver in 30 minutes, what would you do to cover the timing requirements and time constraints?
-In this article, we’ll share 8 tips that you can do to make a presentation longer, some you can do before in preparation, and others you can use during the presentation itself.
-But first, let’s talk about the possible reasons why you might need a longer presentation.
+But when you realize you’ve prepared a presentation that you can deliver in 30 minutes, what would you do to cover the timing requirements and time constraints?
+While we already covered how many slides for a 30 minute presentation, in this article, we’ll share eight tips you can apply to make a presentation longer, some you can do before in preparation, and others you can use during the presentation.
+But first, let’s talk about why you might need a longer presentation.

 What are some reasons you might need a longer presentation?

 You don’t want to look unprepared.
 When not done properly, a presentation that is too short may give off the impression that you do not know a lot about the topic you are presenting, or that you did not exert enough effort in creating the presentation.
 This, even if you have delivered a message effectively and already said everything you needed to say.
 By having a long and effective presentation, you can show that you are capable and knowledgeable about the topic.
 It is not the idea to talk for the sake of talking, because if that is the case a wise decision would be to be honest with your audience and cut the presentation beforehand.
 But in some other situations, this is not the case, and you need to use all the time that you have available for the presentation.

 Recommended reading: 75+ actionable topic ideas for your presentations in PowerPoint or Google Slides